baghayi/ExpenseManager/Readme.txt

 There are some other features which I am thinking of adding them to the project such as:
     - Ability to backup / restore inserted data.
+    - Ability to backup/restore data to/from dropbox.
     - Project app by a password so it will only be accessible by who actually knows the password.
     - Listing of all expenses added to app.
+(Done)

 Other than mentioned features there of codes need refactoring which by the time of developing will be taken care of as well.